 Why occupation?
-Why barricades?
-Why would an emancipatory movement, one which seeks to unchain people from debt and compulsory labor, chain the doors of a building?
-Why would a group of people who deplore a university increasingly barricaded against would-be entrants itself erect barricades?
+Why strike?
+Why would an emancipatory movement, one which seeks to unchain people from debt and compulsory labor, close the doors of a building?
+Why would a group of people who deplore a university increasingly closed to would-be entrants itself refuse participation?
 This is the paradox: the space of UNO, open at multiple points, traversed by flows of students and teachers and workers, is open in appearance only.
 At root, as a social form, it is closed: closed to the majority of young people in this country by merit of the logic of class and race and citizenship; closed to the underpaid workers who enter only to clean the floors or serve meals in the dining commons; closed, as politics, to those who question its exclusions or answer with more than idle protest.
-To occupy a building, to lock it down against the police, is therefore to subtract ourselves, as much as possible, from the protocols and rules and property relations which govern us, which determine who goes where, and when, and how.
+To occupy a building is therefore to subtract ourselves, as much as possible, from the protocols and rules which govern us, which determine who goes where, and when, and how.
 To close it down means to open it up – to annul its administration by a cruel and indifferent set of powers, in order that those of us inside (and those who join us) can determine, freely and of our own volition, how and for whom it is to be used.

 Our goal is straightforward: to broadcast from this space the simple truth that, yes, it is possible to take what was never yours, yes, it is possible for workers to take over their workplaces in the face of mass layoffs; for communities where two-thirds of the houses stand empty, foreclosed by banks swollen with government largesse, to take over those houses and give them to all who need a place to live.
 It is not just possible; as the current arrangement of things becomes evermore incapable of providing for us, it is necessary.
 We are guided by a simple maxim: omnia sunt communia, everything belongs to everybody, as a famous heretic once said.
 This is the only property of things which we respect.
 If possible, we will use this space as a staging ground for the generalization of this principle, here and elsewhere, a staging ground for the occupation of another building, and another, and another, for the continuation of the strike and its extension beyond the university.
 Then we can decide not what we want but what we will do.
 If we fail this time, if we fall short, so be it.
 The call will remain.